 Sir Winston Churchill found Madeira to be a special retreat, a tranquil place for reflection and recuperation, with a natural beauty to inspire his paintings.
 His praise has since drawn British travellers to Madeira, to enjoy the climate that nourishes the glorious subtropical flowers and fruit that fill the beautiful landscapes.
 You can seek some of Churchill’s favourite spots, including the famous Reid’s hotel; admire the views as you travel by cable car from the centre of Funchal to the beautiful garden of Monte; savour the local Madeira wine with a visit to a wine lodge; or maybe take in the magnificent scenes from Cabo Girão, considered to be one of the highest sea cliffs in Europe.

 Day 12 - Lisbon, Portugal

 In the City of Seven Hills, vintage wooden trams trundle along historic streets to ancient castles, palaces and churches.
 This beautiful capital has a delightful mix of neighbourhoods with huge shopping centres and grand monuments to its past, particularly its naval prowess with the Monument of Discoveries, the Tower of Belém and Jerónimos Monastery to admire.
 An excursion may also transport you into the beautiful countryside, where enchanting towns and the gentle River Tagus, also wait to be explored.

 Day 15 Southampton

-Early this morning we arrive back in Southampton, where we disembark after breakfast.
-You will be met and guided to your Titan vehicle, for the journey home.
+Early this morning we arrive back in Southampton and your Titan vehicle will be waiting for the journey home.